 The woods are very well used by the general public including dog walkers and families.
 Please respect their right to be there at the same time as you are orienteering.
 Please observe all out of bounds areas, particularly the unfenced.

 Horses – Vogrie is adjacent to a riding stables and you may encounter horses on any course.
 Please give way to horses especially on the Blue and Brown courses.

 The area is well used by dog walkers so dogs are welcome to come with orienteers.

-Toilets are available at next to the car park and adjacent to the start and finish.
+Toilets are available at next to the car park.
+We have learnt that the Gents’ toilets adjacent to the start and finish are out of order.

 The White course is suitable for buggies although it does have some steep sections.